Uusimaa: History

 The Finnish provinces were ceded to Imperial Russia in the War of Finland in 1809.
-After this, Uusimaa became the Province of Uusimaa in the old lääni system.
+After this, Uusimaa became the Province of Uusimaa in the old lääni system of the newly established Grand Duchy of Finland.
 From 1997 to 2010, Uusimaa was a part of the Province of Southern Finland.
 In 1994 it was divided into the regions of Uusimaa and Eastern Uusimaa, but in 2011 the two regions were merged as Uusimaa.